mockery/mockery/README.md

 ## Prerequisites

 Mockery requires PHP 5.3.2 or greater for versions `0.9.4` or lower.
-The current master and future versions will use PHP 5.4 at minimum.
+The current master and future versions are using PHP 5.4 at minimum.
 This is subject to change as PHP versions reach their published end of life dates.